 Osteoporosis is beginning to get the scrutiny and concern that it deserves.
-Up to now, osteoporosis has received little attention, possibly because it causes no pain unless you break a bone or because many people associate it with normal aging.
-Few therapies for osteoporosis have been tested for use for longer than 10 years, except estrogen, which was approved for the prevention of postmenopausal osteoporosis in 1972.
+Up to now, osteoporosis has received little attention, possibly because it causes no pain unless you break a bone or possibly because many people associate it with normal aging.
+Few therapies for osteoporosis have been tested for use for longer than 10 years, except estrogen, which was approved for Treatment for primary osteoporosis is usually ongoing unless some contraindications to treatment arise. the prevention of postmenopausal osteoporosis in 1972.
 Despite this, treatment for primary osteoporosis is usually ongoing unless some contraindications to treatment arise.
 In the case of secondary osteoporosis, treatment continues until the secondary cause of osteoporosis is remedied or the medication causing osteoporosis is discontinued and bone density testing reveals stable bone mass over time.
-The American Association of Clinical Endocrinologists (AACE) recommends the following monitoring schedule: